 Testing and QA

-The most valuable quality investment is tests that run without human interaction.
-Unity provides Unity Test Framework (UTF)—a built-in tool based on NUnit.
+The most effective way to catch regression is automated tests that run without human intervention.
+In Unity, this is Unity Test Framework (UTF) based on NUnit.
+Two modes.

 [UnityTest]